-- 3.6.10 Advise routine self-monitoring of blood glucose levels for all adults with type 1 diabetes, and recommend testing at least 4 times a day, including before each meal and before bed. - 3.6.11 Support adults with type 1 diabetes to test at least 4 times a day, and up to 10 times a day if any of the following apply: - the desired target for blood glucose control, measured by HbA1c level (see recommendation 3.6.6), is not achieved - the frequency of hypoglycaemic episodes increases - there is a legal requirement to do so, such as before driving, in line with the Road Safety Authority (RSA) (2014) Sláinte agus Tiomáint Medical Fitness to Drive Guidelines - during periods of illness - before, during and after vigorous exercise - When planning pregnancy, during pregnancy and while breastfeeding, see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and the NICE (2015) Guideline Diabetes in pregnancy: management from preconception to the postnatal period (NG3) - if there is a need to know blood glucose levels more than 4 times a day for other reasons (for example, impaired awareness of hypoglycaemia, high-risk activities).
+- 3.6.19 Advise adults with type 1 diabetes who are using capillary blood glucose monitoring to routinely self-monitor their blood glucose levels, and to measure at least 4 times a day (including before each meal and before bed). [updated 2024] - 3.6.20 Support adults with type 1 diabetes who are using capillary blood glucose monitoring to measure at least 4 times a day, and up to 10 times a day: - if their target for blood glucose control, measured by HbA1c level (see recommendation 3.6.6), is not reached - if they are having more frequent hypoglycaemic episodes - if there is a legal requirement to do so, such as before driving (see the National Office for Traffic Medicine (NOTM) Medical Fitness to Drive Guidelines (2022)) - during periods of illness - before, during and after sport - when planning pregnancy, during pregnancy and while breastfeeding (see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and NICE Guideline NG3: Diabetes in pregnancy: management from preconception to the postnatal period. - if they need to know their blood glucose levels more than 4 times a day for other reasons (for example, impaired hypoglycaemia awareness, or they are undertaking high-risk activities). [updated 2024]

-3.6.12 Enable additional blood glucose testing (more than 10 times a day) for adults with type 1 diabetes if this is necessary because of the person's lifestyle (for example, driving for a long period of time, undertaking high-risk activity or occupation, travel) or if the person has impaired awareness of hypoglycaemia.
+- 3.6.21 Enable additional blood glucose measurement (more than 10 times a day) for adults with type 1 diabetes who are using capillary blood glucose monitoring if this is necessary because of: - the person's lifestyle (for example, they drive for long periods of time, they undertake highrisk activities or have a high-risk occupation, or they are travelling) or - impaired hypoglycaemia awareness. [updated 2024]